Southern – Amercian Flag

 SPREAD remaining whipped topping over dessert just before serving.
 Decorate with strawberries and blueberries to resemble a flag.
 Store leftover dessert in refrigerator.

-8 Responses to “Southern – Amercian Flag”
+8 responses to “Southern – Amercian Flag”

 I love flying flags too.
 My best friend’s birthday is Flag Day and mine is the 4th of July.